 By adopting open-source technologies, the Legislative Yuan can leverage the expertise of local developers and tech organizations to modernize its digital infrastructure, streamline workflows, and enhance the security of its systems.
-In this regard, this commitment has the potential to successfully integrate the online advocacy platform (commitment 3-1) into the Legislative Yuan's open data source, consolidating all relevant information in one place.
 Open source would allow developers and interested parties to access, review, and build on the source code and APIs to develop a wide variety of mechanisms and tools, such as interactive dashboards, data visualizations, applications, and other participatory platforms.
 These tools could empower citizens to better understand and engage with the policymaking process, provide feedback on policy proposals and collaborate with legislators, ultimately leading to a more inclusive and responsive legislative process.
 This could greatly contribute to building public trust in the Legislative Yuan, promoting transparency and accountability, and increasing the legitimacy of policymaking.